Sachit56/SmartNotification/Readme.md

   - Mocked email (console)
   - Mocked SMS (console)
 - User-configurable notification preferences
+- Django Signals are used whenever events like new subscriptions and new comments are posted.
 - Real-time notifications using Django Channels
 - API endpoints to manage:
   - Notification history